 Be careful in choosing your oat milk as many include phosphorus or potassium additives.

 Cashew milk is a great plant-based milk option for kidney disease.
-More creamy than almond, but still made from a nut, cashew milk has
+More creamy than almond, but still made from a nut, an 8-ounce cup of cashew milk has

 Some examples of kidney-friendly cashew milk include: